 Since you're not sure how the dress will fit, bring along a couple of different bra options, especially a strapless version, to see which one is most comfortable and works best with the dress.
 Keep it plain and simple by sticking to seamless styles and nude hues, since no one wants to see your cheetah-print bra sticking out.
 If the dress has a low or open back, it might even have cups sewn in, but having bra variations will still be helpful.

 2. Shoe Options

-Since on the day of the wedding, you'll be all dolled up with a face of makeup and your hair pinned back, you can jump forward into how the dress will actually look on by splashing on some lipstick and blush when you go to try the dress on.
-"I recommend taking the time to make your hair and make up look nice before the fitting so you can get a great idea of how you will look on the actual day," says Risatti.
-"You're certainly less likely to LOVE the dress if you just roll out of bed and show up at the fitting."
+On the day of the wedding, you'll be all dolled up with a face of makeup and your hair pinned back.
+So jump forward into how the dress will actually look by sweeping on some lipstick and blush when you go to try the dress on.
+"I recommend taking the time to make your hair and makeup look nice before the fitting so you can get a great idea of how you will look on the actual day," says Risatti.
+"You're certainly less likely to love the dress if you just roll out of bed and show up at the fitting."

 Wearing your hair up at the wedding?
 Bring a hair tie or clip to get a better idea of what the dress will look like paired with an updo.
 This will also give you more visuals of the neckline and the back of the gown.

-"Most importantly, if the bride is present at the fitting, don't forget to keep things positive," says Risatti.
+"Most importantly, if the bride is present at the fitting, keep things positive," says Risatti.
 Even if you're not madly in love with the dress the bride has picked out, keep your thoughts to yourself.
-Go in there knowing you can add your own splash of personality to the dress with makeup, accessories, and even an evening bag.
+Go in there knowing you can add your own splash of personality to the dress with makeup and accessories.